-Entry number 2 into the 2018 Housesitting Blog Competition, run annually by HouseSitMatch, comes from Kath Perreault who travels by house sitting around the world.
+This is an entry to the 2018 Housesitting Blog Competition, run annually by HouseSitMatch.
+The article comes from Kath Perreault one of a pair of house sitting travellers, who travel by pet and house sitting around the world.
 Read on to discover how and why she extols the benefits of housesitting and how it creates authentic travel experiences.
-DON’T FORGET TO VOTE – FIND BUTTON AT THE BOTTOM OF THIS BLOG POST.
-Only one vote per email will be counted, so vote for your favourite.
-Last votes counted at midnight on 22 December (GMT).

 How does house sitting enable authentic travel?